Production Reporting Reminders

 • The temporary yield is valid for one year only.

-• A production report indicating the actual yield that year must be filed by the following year’s PRD or assigned yield provisions will apply.
+• A production report indicating the actual yield for that year must be filed by the following year’s PRD or assigned yield provisions will apply.

-• If the insured used temporary yield for last year's production, the insured is required to report actual production on this year’s production report.
+• If the insured used a temporary yield for last year's production, the insured is required to report actual production on this year’s production report.

 Assigned Yields